taohidkhan22/JavaSricpt-In-Depth/setTimeout.md

 6
 6
 ```
-It won't print as you expected.
-Because javascript won't wait for anybody when we invoke the function `x()` it goes into the loop but there is a `setTimeout` function so there will be five copies
-of the `setTimeout` along with `var i` reference.
-In the meantime `'console.log("javascript in-depth");` this line will be executed and the `var i` value will be `6` along with all references of `var i` and
-also `var i` is in the global scope.
-Therefore, it will print 6 five times.

 To overcome the above issues we can just replace `var` with `let`.
 Because `let` is a block scope, it will create 10 different `i` references with the `setTimeout` function.
 Or, using _closure_ we can create five different `var i` along with the `setTimeout` function.